loginom/loginom-help-en-omegat/data/visualization/preview/quick-view.md

 # ![ ](../../images/icons/toolbar-controls/show-fast-viewer_default.svg) Quick View of Data

 It provides the limited amount of data for information purposes in the form of the flat two-dimensional table.
-Filtration, change of data display format and search are not available.
+Filtration, change of data view format and search are not available.
 Real numbers (with floating point) are displayed with two places after decimal separator.
 The data in the date/time format is displayed without seconds.

 This visualizer is available in any active output: